DECO: Unleashing the Potential of ConvNets for Query-based Detection and Segmentation: Approach

+\textbf{DECO Encoder}.
 Similar to DETR, a $1\times 1$ convolution is first utilized to reduce the channel dimension of $f$ from $C$ to $d$ and obtain a new feature map $z_0 \in \Re^{d \times H\times W}$.
 In DETR, $z_0$ is fed into stacked transformer encoder layers, which mainly consists of multi-head self-attention (MHSA) and feed-forward network (FFN) to perform spatial and channel information mixing respectively.
-Recent work such as ConvNeXt~\cite{liu2022convnet} has demonstrated that using stacked depthwise and pointwise convolutions could achieve comparable performance with Transformers.
+Recent work such as ConvNeXt~\citep{liu2022convnet} has demonstrated that using stacked depthwise and pointwise convolutions could achieve comparable performance with Transformers.
 Therefore, we use the ConvNeXt blocks to build our DECO encoder.
-Specifically, each encoder layer is stacked with a $7\times 7$ depthwise convolution, a LayerNorm layer, a $1\times 1$ convolution, a GELU acitvation and another $1\times 1$ convolution.
-To align the FLOPs with DETR, our encoder is made up of three stages with the number of blocks of $(2,6,2)$ and the channel dimension of $(120, 240, 480)$, respectively.
-In DETR, positional encodings are necessary to be added to the input of each transformer encoder layer, since the transformer architecture is permutation-invariant.
+Specifically, each DECO encoder layer is stacked with a $7\times 7$ depthwise convolution, a LayerNorm layer, a $1\times 1$ convolution, a GELU acitvation and another $1\times 1$ convolution.
+Besides, in DETR, positional encodings are necessary to be added to the input of each transformer encoder layer, since the transformer architecture is permutation-invariant.
 However, the ConvNet architecture is permutation-variant so that our DECO encoder layers could get rid of any positional encodings.

+\textbf{{DECO+ Equiped with }Multi-scale Feature}.
+One limitation of original DETR as well as our DECO is the lack of multi-scale feature, which is demonstrated to be important for accurate object detection.
+Deformable DETR~\citep{zhu2021deformable} utilizes the multi-scale deformable attention module to {aggregate} multi-scale features {and obtains an improved performance compared with DETR}.
+To equip DECO with multi-scale feature capability, we utilize the cross-scale feature-fusion module in RT-DETR~\citep{lv2023detrs} {after obtaining the global feature from our DECO encoder}. {Different from RT-DETR,} the features are then mapped to the same scale and concatenated along the channels followed by a linear projection layer to get the final encoder embedding. {We also explore whether the performance can be further improved by utilizing deformable convolution, which is detailed in the Appendix.} More modern techniques for DETRs would also be compatible with DECO, which we leave for future exploration.